github-education-resources/GitHubGraduation-2021/_data/ngvora/ngvora.md

 ---
-name: Nehal 'Nel' Vora
+name: Nehal Vora
 institution: The University of Alabama
-quote: Live in the present
+quote: Live in the present!
 github_user: ngvora
+---